 ![]() |

-| 2715m |
+Difficulty | Beauty | |

 |

-| Other comments | The pass itself is seldom talked about as the road goes higher in a circle road at the top that one could skip (if one wants to).
-At the highest point there is a monument and a path up to the Cime de Bonette.
-The pass is like a little narrow opening in the mountain wall almost as if it had been cut out from the rock wall.
-Without that opening the pass might have been the same as the Col de la Moutière far below the monument on the circle road.
-Before the new Bonette road was built the pass road used to go over the Col de Restefond instead.
-You can see how it looks on this excerpt from an IGN map at centcols.org.
-This pass is another classic.
-Fill up water before the steeper climb begins as there is not much water to be found higher up on either side.
-[04-2715;o353] |
+Other comments | Steepness is the lesser problem on this climb – the length and the altitude are the problems.
+The pass itself is seldom talked about as the road continues up to Cime de Bonette.
+At the highest point there is a monument and a path up to the real Cime de Bonette.
+The pass is a little narrow opening in the mountain wall almost as if it had been cut out from the rock wall.
+Without that opening the pass might have been the same as the Col de la Moutière (2444m) far below the monument on the circle road.
+This pass is a classic.
+Fill up with water before the final climb begins as there is not much water to be found higher up on either side (there is one bar at Bousiéyas (1883m) on the south side that may be open).
+Before the new Bonette road was built, the pass road used to go over the Col de Restefond (2680m) instead.
+Here you can see an extract of the official IGN map of the area: Bonette IGN map at centcols.org.
+See also: Faux Col de Restefond (2649m) and Col des Granges Communes/Col du Raspaillon/Col de Vermillou (2513m). |

 |